istio/istio.io/content/en/docs/releases/feature-stages/index.md

 ## Istio features

 Below is our list of existing features and their current phases.
-This information will be updated after every monthly release.
+This information will be updated after every release.
+Experimental features are purposefully not listed on this page.

 ### Traffic management